Last Updated on

 The National Debt Of France

-According to the IMF, at the end of 2017, France’s gross national debt to GDP ratio was 97%.
+According to current IMF data, France’s central government debt to GDP ratio is 80.98%.
 At the same time, the country’s net debt to GDP was 87%.
 These two figures are close and that shows that the country finances its pensions out of its annual budget rather than building an investment fund for the pension system.

 France’s debt level is high, and it is growing.
 Under the Maastricht Treaty, the government is obliged to keep its annual budget deficit below 3% of GDP.
 As the graph below from the OECD shows, the government rarely keeps to that target.